This Popcorn Soup is so creamy, buttery and velvety. It’s the fine-dining equivalent of eating a bowl of fresh buttery popcorn.

 Do I Have to Make Corn Stock?

-There are two ways you can make butternut squash soup.
+There are two ways you can make popcorn soup.
 One is with homemade corn stock (yum, but time consuming).
 The other is to use pre-made chicken or vegetable stock instead.
 This recipe uses homemade corn stock, because it’s so amazingly good, but you can just as easily skip that step and add pre-made stock instead.
 The choice is yours.

 Not having to pre-make the corn stock cuts down on prep time and creates less dishes (which is always a good thing, in my book).
 However, if you have an Instant Pot, you can make the corn stock in a fraction of the time as on the stovetop, so maybe that option is back in play for you now!

 To make the corn stock on the stovetop, follow the instructions below.
 To make it in the Instant Pot, just add all the ingredients to the pot and cook on full pressure for 30 minutes.

 How to Make Popcorn Soup

 1. Make the Corn Stock

 - Remove the kernels of corn from the cobs.

 - Add the corn and vegetables, with the water, to a large enough pot to hold everything.

 - Heat to a boil, then reduce heat to a simmer and cook for 2 hours.